Choosing Safe Toys

 - Crayons and paints should say ASTM D-4236 on the package, which means that they've been evaluated by the American Society for Testing and Materials.

 Steer clear of older toys, even hand-me-downs from friends and family.
-Those toys might have sentimental value and are certainly cost-effective, but they may not meet current safety standards and may be so worn from play that they can break and become hazardous.
+These might not meet current safety standards.

 And make sure a toy isn't too loud for your child.
-The noise of some rattles, squeak toys, and musical or electronic toys can be as loud as a car horn — even louder if a child holds it directly to the ears — and can contribute to hearing damage.
+The noise of some rattles, squeak toys, and musical or electronic toys can be as loud as a car horn — even louder if a child holds it directly to the ears — and can damage hearing.

 The Right Toys at the Right Ages

-You may think that a child who's advanced in comparison to peers can handle toys meant for older kids.
-But the age levels for toys are determined by safety factors, not intelligence or maturity.
+Be sure to consider your child's temperament, habits, and behavior whenever you buy a new toy.
+Even a child who seems advanced compared with other kids the same age shouldn't use toys meant for older kids.
+The age levels for toys are determined by safety factors, not intelligence or maturity.

 Keeping Toys Safe at Home

 After you've bought safe toys, it's also important to make sure kids know how to use them.
-The best way to do this is by supervising play.
-Playing with your kids teaches them how to play safely while having fun.
+The best way to do this is by supervising kids as they play.
+This teaches kids how to play safely while having fun.

 - Teach kids to put toys away.